 There are also some small falls around Lawson in the Blue Mountains that are dog friendly.

-Which waterfalls in NSW are accessible to wheelchair users?
+Which waterfalls are accessible to wheelchair users?

 Fitzroy Falls has a wheelchair-accessible lookout.
 Wollomombi Falls new viewing platform is accessible.
 Have Wheelchair Will Travel has written about their experience using the Trailrider chair at Dorrigo National Park here.